 The bill would repeal the offense of failure to attend school in Section 25.094 and parent contributing to nonattendance in Section 25.093 of the Education Code.
-School districts would still be required to refer children to court for conduct indicating a need for supervision (CINS) described under Section 51.03(b)(2) for the absence of a child on 10 or more days or parts of days within a six-month period in the same school year or on three or more days or parts of days within a four-week period from school, which is considered truancy.
+School districts would still be allowed, but no longer required, to refer children to court for conduct indicating a need for supervision (CINS) described under section 51.03(b)(2) for the absence of a child on 10 or more days or parts of days within a six-month period.
+However, the bill would no longer allow a school district to refer a child to juvenile court for fewer than 10 unexcused absences in six months.